Register Today & Receive Free Shipping On All Orders Over $500

 21. How can you ensure even distribution of fillers in the lips?

-Even distribution of fillers can be ensured by using appropriate techniques such as serial puncture and cross-hatching, and by carefully massaging the lips after injection to spread the filler evenly.
+Use techniques such as serial puncture and cross-hatching, and gently massage the lips after injection to support even spread.

 22. What should be done if a patient experiences an allergic reaction to a lip filler?

-If a patient experiences an allergic reaction, immediately discontinue the use of the filler, administer appropriate medications such as antihistamines or corticosteroids, and seek emergency medical care if necessary.
-Follow-up to monitor the patient’s recovery is essential.
+Discontinue the filler immediately, administer appropriate medications (antihistamines or corticosteroids per protocol), and seek emergency medical care when indicated.
+Follow-up to monitor recovery is essential.

 23. How can practitioners stay updated on the latest lip filler techniques and products?